Philipp Hildebrand: Early life and education

-In 1994 Hildebrand began his professional career at WEF.
-He subsequently worked at Moore Capital Management, a hedge fund in New York and London, where he met his wife.
+In 1994, Hildebrand began his professional career at WEF.
+He subsequently worked at Moore Capital Management, a hedge fund in New York and London, where he met his first wife.
 He then worked as head of hedge funds for Union Bancaire Privée in Geneva and Vontobel in Zurich.

-Career at the SNB
+SNB

 Hildebrand was said to be the "youngest ever policy maker" when he joined the SNB in 2003.

 Prior to his resignation from the SNB, Hildebrand was a member of the board of directors of the Bank for International Settlements in Basel, as well as vice-chairman of the Financial Stability Board.
 From 2008, he was a member of the Group of Thirty.

-Controversy around the 2009/2010 exchange rate interventions
+Controversy around the 2009–2010 exchange rate interventions

 Hildebrand was attacked after losses arising from SNB's exchange rate interventions between March 2009 and June 2010.
 In this period, the SNB accumulated foreign currency reserves worth over 200 billion Swiss francs (Codes: CHF, SFr).
 As the Swiss franc has appreciated, the interventions caused losses on SNB foreign currency positions equivalent to 26.5 billion Swiss francs in 2010 and 11.7 billion Swiss francs in the first six months of 2011.
 The SNB has defended these interventions as they made “sense at the zero lower bound when the traditional monetary policy instrument is exhausted”.
 Some international press and financial market analysts considered the interventions a “costly failure”.

-The People's Party (Schweizerische Volkspartei (SVP) / Union Démocratique du Centre (UDC)) and the magazine Weltwoche were critics of Hildebrand, demanding his resignation.
+The Swiss People's Party and the magazine Die Weltwoche were critics of Hildebrand, demanding his resignation.
 Prominent figures of other parties supported Hildebrand and emphasized the political independence of the SNB.
-In an article titled “With Unsteady Hand”, Switzerland's major business magazine Bilanz criticized Mr. Hildebrand's leadership of SNB, citing his limited experience and saying that Mr. Hildebrand's actions in large parts seem to be the result of his eagerness to appeal to the public.
+In an article titled “With Unsteady Hand”, Switzerland's major business magazine Bilanz criticized Hildebrand's leadership of SNB, citing his limited experience and saying that his actions in large parts seem to be the result of his eagerness to appeal to the public.